 14. I am full of hope to the future – lol – I can’t see any future so = never

-15. I feel more irritated than before – loud noises, ridiculous topics, “get over it” makes me want to scream = always
+15. I feel more irritated than before – loud noises and ridiculous topics, “get over it” makes me want to scream = always

 18. I live full life – lol =never

-19. I feel like it would be better for my closed ones if I died – they would not have to deal with my constant complaining, they wouldn’t have to worry what was wrong with me they could go on with their lives like nothing happened and the complication in their life (me) would be gone = always
+19. I feel like it would be better for my closed ones if I died – they would not have to deal with my constant complaining.
+They wouldn’t have to worry what was wrong with me they could go on with their lives like nothing happened.
+The complication in their life (me) would be gone = always

 20.I enjoy the same things as before – reading books, tv shows, drawing, friends – nothing could make me feel anything anymore =never

 After this 20 questions the doctor would count my answers and make preliminary decision if I am suffering with depression or not. (well you don’t have to be doctor to guess from my answers that I truly was depressed)

 So how does my psychiatric session looked like:

 It took exactly 45 minutes.
 I brought doctor the questionnaire, my medical record with all of the tests and doctors appointments I already had considering my issues like neurology, cardiology, 2 different rehabilitation therapy, all of the emergencies medical records I visited over past few months.

 We started by my simple explanation of my issues as to what brings me there.